awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-salesforcestandardknowledgearticletypeconfiguration.md

 # AWS::Kendra::DataSource SalesforceStandardKnowledgeArticleTypeConfiguration<a name="aws-properties-kendra-datasource-salesforcestandardknowledgearticletypeconfiguration"></a>

-Provides configuration information for standard Salesforce knowledge articles\.
+Configuration information for standard Salesforce knowledge articles\.

 ## Syntax<a name="aws-properties-kendra-datasource-salesforcestandardknowledgearticletypeconfiguration-syntax"></a>